LukeNewsham/lukeNewsham/project1/README.md

 A single-page, fully responsive, search application which allows users to explore countries for weather, general information and points of interest.

-Was given as a brief for 'project 1' from IT Career Switch.
-The app was researched and made by myself with the occasional help from my tutor if found myself stuck at a wall.

-The project took around 5 weeks and allowed me to gain invaluable experience from the unique challenges faced.
+This project was created for project 1 from IT Career Switch.
+The specification was to reply to a website specification for a map-based app to provide information on countries – with a focus on a “mobile-first” development.
+Preferably using a framework, to then develop HTML, CSS and JavaScript with JQuery modules that use PHP server-based components to source data from third-party APIs (Geonames, OpenWeather).
+The solution is assessed on its delivery to specification, functionality, and usability.

 ## Tech Stack